greencoder/ospi-neptune/README.md

     $ nohup sudo python aspi_server.py &

 While this does work, the server will not start automatically when the Raspberry Pi boots.
-Follow the instructions below to set up *supervisor* to run the server automatically.
+Follow the instructions in the wiki to set up *supervisor* to run the server automatically.

+###Clients###

+One of the nice features of the server is that clients don't have to run with superuser privileges. (only the server does)

-To operate stations from the command-line, use the `operate.py` command:
+There is a python client included to operate stations from the command-line:

     $ python opensprinkler.py --station [STATION_NUMBER] --minutes [MINUTES_TO_RUN]

+Look in the `example_clients` directory for examples of how to connect to the server in other languages.

 ###Configuration###